 'You can only find this specific combination of (bio)medical and pharmaceutical sciences here'

-Prof. dr. Smit is responsible for the content, organisation and quality of the master’s programme and its different specializations.
+Prof. dr. Zuhorn is responsible for the content, organisation and quality of the master’s programme and its different specializations.
 ‘MMIT is embedded within the University Medical Center Groningen (UMCG) and the Groningen Research Institute of Pharmacy (GRIP), combining (bio)medical and pharmaceutical sciences.
 Emphasis is on the field of (bio) medical sciences but students also learn the fundamentals of drug research.
 This unique combination allows students to not only obtain a thorough understanding of the mechanisms of diseases, but also gain an understanding into the development of novel innovative therapies.’

-Which track to choose?
+Which specialization to choose?